XinYan127/LA558_XinYan/README.md

 - [Exercise 2b](Exercise/ex2b_2.md) - Create a map in QGIS and export it to GitHub and then place the image on a webpage created in markdown page

-- [Exercise 3a](3a) - will have to wait and see what Professor Seeger has planned!

 - [Exercise 4a](Exercise/ex4a.html) - Create a basic Leaflet Map

 ## Assignments